Develop Your Home's Natural Medicine Chest

 This information is for educational pur-poses only.
 Consult with a qualified health practictioner for all serious or persistant illness.
 Copyright 1999 by Robinson & Horne, L.C., P.O.
 Box 1028, Roosevelt, UT 84066.
 This material may be printed from this database (in single copies only) for educational pur-poses only (not for resale) provided it is not altered in any way.

-We do not directly dispense medical advice or prescribe the use of herbs or supplements as a form of treatment for illness.
-The information found on this Web Site is for educational purposes only to empower people with knowledge to take care of their own health.
+Disclaimer: We do not directly dispense medical advice or prescribe the use of herbs or supplements as a form of treatment for illness.
+The information found on this Web Site is for educational purposes only and to empower people with knowledge to take care of their own health.
 We disclaim any liability if the reader uses or prescribes any remedies, natural or otherwise, for him/herself or another.
-Please consult a licensed health professional should a need be indicated.
+Always consult a licensed health professional should a need be indicated.